 4) Go through all your emails.
-You should now have deleted all useless ads etc and be left only with an inbox full of emails that you need to take action with and emails that need to be filed.
+You should now have deleted all useless ads etc. Your inbox will now contain emails that you need to take action with and emails that need to be filed.
 You will now also have a few categories jotted down.

-5) If you use an email client, I use Mail on a Mac, you now need to visit your email account via your web browser and create folders for all the categories that you noted down.
+5) If you use an email client, I use Mail on a Mac, visit your email account via your web browser and create folders for all the categories that you noted down.
 I use Gmail.
-Folders are called labels in Gmail and to create a new folder you need to click on an email, find the label icon and type in new label/folder name and click ‘create new.’
+Folders are called labels in Gmail.
+To create a new folder you need to click on an email, find the label icon and type in a new label/folder name.
+After that click ‘create new.’
 Do this for each of the categories you have written down.

 NB: Remember to untick the boxes unless you want to move the current email into your new folder.

-6) Now you can go back to your inbox and go through it again but this time you can move each email into one of the categories you created.
-I had emails going back as far as 2016 and it took me about two hours to do all of that so definitely a I’m bored and have nothing more important to do but it makes life so much easier once done.
+6) Now you can go back to your inbox and go through it again.
+This time you can move each email into one of the categories you created.
+I had emails going back as far as 2016.
+It took me about two hours to do all of that.
+It did get boring but made life so much easier.

-I also organised my photos into folders in a similar way by putting all the photos from all my devices and memory cards onto my computer hard drive and shifting through them one by one, with my favourite music playing in the background. 🙂
+Organising my photos into folders in a similar way.
+I put all the photos from all my devices and memory cards onto my computer hard drive.
+I put my favourite music on in the background and went through them one by one.

-I haven’t done a lot of this as I find video calls exhausting at the moment but it is a great way to stay in touch while we all can’t see each other in person.
+Video calls are a great way to stay in touch and can help keep feelings of isolation at bay.
+I haven’t done a lot of video calls as I find them exhausting at the moment.
 I really feel for people who haven’t got access to the internet at this present time.
 I’m mostly using Zoom, as I can have it running on my Mac and everyone can access it.
 Unlike Facetime, where an Apple device is needed.
-I’ve just started taking part in two regular quizzes and I’m hoping I’ll feel well enough this Friday to take part in my Freewheelin’ dance class again, after over a month’s absence.
+I’ve just started taking part in two regular quizzes via zoom which is entertaining.
+Fingers crossed I’ll feel well enough this Friday to take part in my Freewheelin’ dance class again.
+After over a month’s absence, I’m missing it.

 I use two audiobook services, Audible and RBDigital.

-Tip: when signing up for the free trial, choose the two book a month option, you will get two free books and if you love the service but £14.99 is too expensive you can always downgrade to the one book a month subscription before the trial ends.
+When signing up for the free trial, choose the two book a month option.
+You will get two free books.
+If you love the service but £14.99 is too expensive, you can always downgrade to the one book a month subscription before the trial ends.
 If you cancel before the trial is up, won’t be charged and you’ll get to keep your books.
 Pausing membership is where you take a break for three months.
-You are still a member, membership and billing restarts after three months but for the paused period you are not charged and no more credits are added to your account.
-Great for when you have too many books to listen to and need to listen to those before picking your next read.
+You are still a member.
+Membership and billing restart after three months but for the paused period you are not charged and no more credits are added to your account.
+This is Great for when you have too many books to listen to.

 RBDigital is the service Birmingham Libraries uses for it’s members to access audiobooks/magazines and now apparently also newspapers.
 In my experience it’s a lot more limited than Audible but it is a free service.
 A valid library card is required and set up is done through your main library webpage.
 Your city may not use this service, some use Overdrive.
 Below is a screenshot of Birmingham Libraries page explaining set up and the RBDigital app on my phone.